 Take a look at your own relationships and consider the value of the people who have been there for you.
 They may be close friends you’ve known since childhood, or they might be someone you have lunch with at work.
 Whatever the case, show them the respect they deserve by following the basic rules of proper etiquette.

 Show That You Care About the Relationship

-- How to be on time – Avoid Being late – Your friend’s time is as valuable as yours, and you should honor it.
+- Avoid being late: Your friend’s time is as valuable as yours, and you should honor it.

-- Avoid Arguing About Politics - If you know your friend holds an opposing political view, keep all discussions on the facts and don’t say anything that would cause hurt feelings later.
+- Avoid arguing about politics: If you know your friend holds an opposing political view, keep all discussions focused on facts and don’t say anything that would cause hurt feelings later.

 While your closest friends are likely to see you at your worst, try to keep bad behavior to a minimum.
 Otherwise, you might find discover your pals pulling away.

 - Learn the proper way to argue and still remain friends afterward.

 - You might feel left out sometimes, but being friends doesn’t mean you have to do everything together.
 On the flip side, knowing the signs of your friends intentionally excluding you will help you recognize your standing in the relationship.

 - Never take credit for your friends’ ideas or good deeds, or you risk losing their trust.